All Episodes

 Oh, okay.

-So that they say, again, we're entering a phase uh where the sun is entering a weaker than normal cycle, and this is going to cause a temporary halt to global warming.
+So they're saying, we're entering a phase where the sun is entering a weaker than normal cycle, and this is going to cause a temporary halt to global warming.

 But wait, aren't you the people that told us the sun isn't a factor one way or the other?